Xovesh/python-exercises/Trees/README.md

     ![Screenshot](githubpictures/spread.png)

-- Prefix: Returns True if one tree is a prefix of other:
+- Prefix: Returns True if a tree is a prefix of other:

     Example of a tree that is a prefix of other:
     ![Screenshot](githubpictures/prefix.png)